laravel/nova-docs/src/5.0/upgrade.md

 ### Inertia 1 Compatibility

-With Nova 5, the frontend JavaScript now utilise Inertia.js v1 and will affect any projects what redirectly imports from `@inertiajs/inertia` or `@inertiajs/inertia-vue3`.
-You need to inspect your components/packages and ensure all reference has been updated as suggested in [Inertia's Upgrade Guide](https://inertiajs.com/upgrade-guide).
+With Nova 5, the frontend JavaScript now utilizes Inertia.js v1 and will affect any projects that directly import from `@inertiajs/inertia` or `@inertiajs/inertia-vue3`.
+You need to inspect your components/packages and ensure all references have been updated as suggested in [Inertia's Upgrade Guide](https://inertiajs.com/upgrade-guide).

 ```vue
 <script>